GizemmOzcan/Samsung-Innovation-Campus-2026-Works-/week1-chapter2.lab2/Lab2_Report.md

 # [Lab 2] Designing Specific Tasks with Structured Prompts

-**Samsung Innovation Campus - Chapter 2: Prompt Engineering Basics**

-## Lab Objective
-To master the prompt engineering cycle by systematically assembling prompt elements and tuning the results for optimal quality.

----

 ## Lab 2-1: Step-by-Step Prompt Element Practice

 **Mission:** Build a Professional Health Coach to explore how a vague request transforms into a high-quality, actionable AI response.